Parent: Paternity issues

-Roles and responsibilities
+Rights and responsibilities

 Guardianship

 A legal guardian is a person who has the legal authority (and the corresponding duty) to care for the personal and property interests of another person, called a ward.
-Guardians are typically used in three situations: guardianship for an incapacitated senior (due to old age or infirmity), guardianship for a minor, and guardianship for developmentally disabled adults.
+Guardianship is typically used in three situations: guardianship of an incapacitated senior (due to old age or infirmity), guardianship of a minor, and guardianship of developmentally disabled adults.

 Most countries and states have laws that provide that the parents of a minor child are the legal guardians of that child, and that the parents can designate who shall become the child's legal guardian in the event of death, subject to the approval of the court.
 Some jurisdictions allow a parent of a child to exercise the authority of a legal guardian without a formal court appointment.
-In such circumstances the parent acting in that capacity is called the natural guardian of that parent's child.
+In such circumstances, the parent acting in that capacity is the natural guardian of the child.

 Parenting

 Parenting or child rearing is the process of promoting and supporting the physical, emotional, social, financial, and intellectual development of a child from infancy to adulthood.
 Parenting refers to the aspects of raising a child aside from the biological relationship.